Last Updated December 31, 2020,

 Briar's just such a loving cat it's quite amazing the great guy he is, so rewarding to care for him, he flips on his side and back when he sees you like heh aren't I handsome!
 He'd be perfect in a non-carpeted home with easy to clean floors.

 Sponsors: Jason Chan, Donna Brown, Dr. Rachel Boltz (Adobe Hospital), Dr Peggy Rusher, Christine Mack, Dan Dawson, Cathy Grovenburg, The Nichols, The Keeneys, Laura McEwen, Cassandra Owen, Pete Wilson, Kay Bartlett, Seth Dunn

 Special Needs: We now have him eating regular canned food with Metamucil added.
-His poop is a bit firmer, he still doesn't always make it to litter tray, so it does require some cleanup time - both of the area he is in and himself at times.
+His poop is firmer, but he still doesn't always make it to litter tray, so it does require some cleanup time - both of the area he is in and himself at times.
 He is a small cat, just over 6 lbs now at 4.5 yrs of age.
 He does also need hairball management gel as with his long hair and lack of intestines he can plug with hair, so during shedding season he gets that every day.
 And also we are giving Vitamin B12 shots to help him absorb nutrients - easy to do.
-Briar is currently on Royal Canin Digest Sensitive Loaf, mixing in metamucil, and daily hairball management gel, any of which we would love to have donated.
+Briar is currently on Royal Canin Digest Sensitive Loaf or Fancy Feast products mixing in metamucil, and daily hairball management gel, any of which we would love to have donated.

 13thstcats.org is a 501(c)(3) Non-Profit, No-Kill Rescue Group based in San Jose.

 We try our best to match our cats to the perfect homes, and match them based on their personalities, not their looks.
 Adoptions are not done on a first come, first serve basis, rather in the order of what homes are the right match for that particular cat